runtoolsio/taro-core/README.md

 ```

 ### Enable
-Currently disabled jobs can be re-enabled by this command.
+Disabled jobs can be re-enabled by this command.
 ```commandline
 taro enable disabled-job1 disabled-job2
 ```